 Why Classification Accuracy Matters More Right Now (As of May 2026)

-The implication for the classification work is direct.
+The error compounds.
 A line that should have been Chapter 62 (woven) but was filed as Chapter 61 (knit), or vice versa, now carries three compounding errors: the MFN rate is wrong, the Section 301 application may be wrong (because some apparel categories under Section 301 are heading-specific), and the Section 122 base on which that error sits has scaled the entire duty bill up by 10%.
-A CBP Form 28 (Request for Information) or Form 29 (Notice of Action) issued against the entry forces a post-summary correction (PSC) and a duty true-up — but the layered duty environment means the true-up is larger than the same correction would have been two years ago.
-The classification has to be right on filing because the layered duty stack has amplified the cost of every error against the entry.
+A CBP Form 28 or Form 29 issued against the entry forces a post-summary correction and a duty true-up that is materially larger than the same correction would have been two years ago.
+The same compounding flows downstream into per-SKU apparel landed cost from pre-pack assortments and every margin analysis built on it.

 Apparel Edge Cases the Extraction Has to Handle